Investing in forest is a good idea if you want a good and safe investment, a sustainable portfolio and want to make a difference.

 Hunting in the Baltic forests.

 There are good hunting opportunities in the Baltics, but the hunting rules are complicated and you typically have to be a member of a local hunting association to go hunting.
 Jesper Kjær ApS does not advise on specific hunting opportunities, but is of course helpful with information channels if desired.

 Many forests are already privately owned in the Baltics.
 They are matriculated and ownership etc. is registered in official land registers.
 Foreigners have access to invest in forests in the Baltics.
 This is typically done through a local company (corresponding to a Ltd.) that is set up for the purpose.

 Jesper Kjær ApS has brokered agriculture in Poland and the three Baltic countries since 2003 and has over the years developed a large and efficient network.
 We have direct contact with many forest owners who want, or are considering, selling forest plots.
 We offer our knowledge, experience and network for the mediation of forests in the Baltics, directly from owner to investor.
 We can always offer to mediate both smaller plots or a large number of hectares of forest in the Baltics.

-Here you will find current forests for sale , but contact us if you yourself have specific wishes.
+Here you will find a selection of forests for sale , but contact us if you have specific wishes.